Pink fairy armadillo

-The pink fairy armadillo (Chlamyphorus truncatus) or pichiciego is the smallest species of armadillo (mammals of the families Chlamyphoridae and Dasypodidae, recognized by a bony armor shell), first described by Richard Harlan in 1825.
-This solitary, desert-adapted animal is endemic to central Argentina and can be found inhabiting sandy plains, dunes, and scrubby grasslands.
+The pink fairy armadillo (Chlamyphorus truncatus) is the smallest species of armadillo, first described by Richard Harlan in 1825.
+The pink fairy armadillo is 90–115 mm long, and typically weighs about 120 g.
+This solitary, desert-adapted animal is endemic to the deserts and scrub lands of central Argentina.
+The pink fairy armadillo is closely related to the only other fairy armadillo, the greater fairy armadillo.

-Pink fairy armadillos have small eyes, silky yellowish white fur, and a flexible dorsal shell that is attached to its body solely by a thin dorsal membrane.
-In addition, its spatula-shaped tail protrudes from a vertical plate at the blunt rear of its shell.
-This creature exhibits nocturnal and solitary habits and has a diet that is mainly composed of insects, worms, snails, and various plant parts.
+Pink fairy armadillos have small eyes, silky yellowish white fur, and flexible dorsal shells that are attached to their bodies solely by thin dorsal membranes.
+Their spatula-shaped tails protrude from vertical plates at the blunt rear of their shells.
+They exhibit nocturnal and solitary habits and feed themselves largely on insects, worms, snails, and various plant parts.
+The pink fairy armadillo has a unique ability to bury itself in a matter of seconds, using its specialized claws to dig into sandy or loamy soils.
+This behavior helps protect the armadillo from predators and extreme temperatures, as well as conserve moisture in its arid habitat.

-The conservation status for pink fairy armadillo is still uncertain, and it is listed as Data Deficient by the IUCN Red List of Threatened Species.
-The decline in population for this species has generally been attributed to farming activities and predators including domestic dogs and cats.
+The conservation status of pink fairy armadillos is uncertain, and it is listed as Data Deficient by the IUCN Red List of Threatened Species.
+The decline in population for this species has generally been attributed to farming activities and predators, including domestic dogs and cats.
 Pink fairy armadillos are found less commonly than they were a few decades ago, and the field sightings have been rare and incidental.